 This course builds on skills acquired in previous course with advanced technique execution and projects as noted in syllabus.
 Students will also learn to use the potter's wheel in the creation of thrown pottery as well as sculptural form.
+In Ceramics & Sculpture2, students will become active in their care for the earth by recycling clay and creating art with found objects.
 Students will be required to create a culminating digital portfolio of their artwork, highlighting their newly learned techniques, combined with artistic voice and expression.